 In the next box you find the options for rotating/flipping the image and for date based subalbums.
 If you check the latter option, folder per day will be automatically generated.

 The 'On the fly operations' open three more options that act on the photos before storing them on disk.
-The first two relate to the authors data in Default Author Identity settings.
-If checked, the respective items will be copied into the EXIF tags and IPTC fields.
+The first two relate to the information customized in Templates Settings.
+If checked, the respective items will be copied into the EXIF tags and XMP fields.
 The last option allows a date & time for all downloaded photographs to be set.

 The sequence number may be needed if you have a camera with a very fast multi-shoot mode where it is possible to get two photographs with exactly the same data and time.

 If you want another date format then the default date format, click on Date & Time..., choose Custom in Format drop-down list and fill in for example "dd.MM.yyyy hh:mm:ss".
 For more information, read QDateTime class reference.